 Sometimes your theme updates and the plugin you thought was compatible stops working

-Plugins are specifically coded and written by developers who integrate the code to work within the existing core.
+Plugins are specifically coded and written by Developers who integrate the code to work within the existing core.
 Plugins add specific functions to the website.

 The WordPress Plugin Repository

 Fierce competition exists, and you’ll find one plugin developer criticizing another one.
 Just because a plugin isn’t in the WordPress Repository doesn’t mean it’s no good.

 WordPress Core Updates

 WordPress is a good software to use.
 You can tell by the number of people using it.
-28% of websites worldwide run on WordPress.
+30% of websites worldwide run on WordPress.
 The core software is updated with security fixes regularly.

 In the Dashboard in the Updates section you will see when there is an update needed.

 This site updates with one click.
 The customizations and changes made in the Divi Theme are inside the modules and don’t affect the Divi core code or WordPress core code.

 The Divi Child Theme

 A Divi Child Theme is built from the Divi Framework, specifically styled by a developer and a designer.
 This is an alternative if you want a ready made website designed with the Divi Theme.

 This website is not using a Child Theme, it’s built with the Divi Theme Framework by me, the user.

 The Divi Theme has grown in popularity and there are plugins specifically for Divi.
 Naturally, I’m using those plugins.
 The social sharing plugin is Monarch, and the Newsletter sign up is Bloom.

 There will always be updates, revisions, and code collisions.
 It’s the nature of technology.
 Once you figure out WordPress, plugins, and themes on the front end, the non-tech user isn’t so non-tech after all.